takaebato/rack-dev_insight/README.md

 ## Code of Conduct

-Everyone interacting in the RackDevInsight project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rack_dev_insight/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the `rack-dev_insight` project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rack_dev_insight/blob/master/CODE_OF_CONDUCT.md).